Ashley Parker Angel: O-Town and Making the Band

 In late spring 2001, the second single, "All or Nothing," and became the biggest hit of O-Town's career.
 The song reached No. 1 on the U.S. top 40 chart and was nominated for numerous awards, including Song of the Year during the 2001 Radio Music Awards.

 The group toured internationally, and went on to be the first reality show cast to remain unchanged for a second and third season.
 Near the end of the third season, viewers watched O-Town striving to take their careers to the next level, writing their own music, earning the respect of industry peers, and marketing themselves as more than a "boy band."
 Unfortunately, by the time of the release of their second album, O2, the teen-pop genre had begun to fade, and they did not find the acceptance they sought.
 Despite moderate success, O2 got nowhere near the market impact of their first album.
 In November 2003 J Records dropped the band from the label.

 In January 2011, O-Town confirmed their reunion plans, four days after confirming the band had gotten back together Ashley released a statement via TMZ.com that he wouldn't be reuniting with the band causing an uproar with the fans and media due to Ashley being a key member during O-Town.

 O-Town was one of the greatest chapters of my life, so when the idea of a reunion was brought to me, of course I was intrigued.
 However I have made the decision not to be a part of an O-Town reunion.
 It was a difficult decision, but ultimately necessary to move on with the next chapter of my career.

 Solo career

 In November 2014, Parker Angel joined the globally award-winning touring version of the musical Wicked, playing the part of the male lead character Fiyero Tigelaar.
-His debut on the tour was at Chrysler Hall in Norfolk, Virginia for 16 shows, he has since gone on to perform at Detroit, MI, Durham, NC, Greenville, SC, Atlanta, GA and Miami, FL with the current Munchkinland Tour.
+His debut on the tour was at Chrysler Hall in Norfolk, Virginia for 16 shows, he has since gone on to perform at Detroit, MI, Durham, NC, Greenville, SC, Atlanta, GA and Miami, FL with the Munchkinland Tour.
 He reprised the role in January 2016 in Charlotte for 3 weeks.
 He returned to the role once again on July 31, 2017, in the Broadway production and remained with the show through July 14, 2018.